 The audit programme is led by the Royal College of Physicians (RCP), working closely with a broad range of organisations including Asthma + Lung UK, the British Thoracic Society, Primary Care Respiratory Society UK, Royal College of General Practitioners and the Royal College of Paediatrics and Child Health.

-The NACAP webtool is provided by Crown Informatics and data analysis by Imperial College London.
+The NRAP webtool is provided by Crown Informatics and data analysis by Imperial College London.